Lexicon

 AORIGINAL

 Truth relativized to a view and an inference regime: within a given context and logic, a claim is either derivable (true), its negation is derivable (false), or neither obtains (undetermined).
-SQL's three-valued logic — true, false, null — conflates at least four distinct epistemic situations: absent because never observed, absent because observed and found missing, absent because outside the view's scope, and absent because the logic cannot decide.
-The Fourth Anchor makes the inference regime explicit: a closed-world system treats silence as negation (what is not recorded is false), while an open-world system treats silence as ignorance (what is not recorded is unknown).
-The choice of regime is not a technical detail but a constitutional decision about the burden of proof.
+SQL's three-valued logic — true, false, null — conflates at least four distinct situations: absent because never observed, absent because observed and found missing, absent because outside the view's scope, and absent because the logic cannot decide.
+The anchor makes the inference regime explicit: a closed-world system treats silence as negation; an open-world system treats silence as ignorance.
+The choice is not a technical detail but a constitutional decision about the burden of proof.

 Erlangen Programme